paulscherrerinstitute/tomorec/README.md

 ![final-figure](screenshots/final-figure.png)

-This final figure will be saved as a tiff file in the specifed location, which in the above example was:
+This final figure will be saved as a tiff file in the specified location, which in the above example was:
 ```bash
 tomorec/data/